nashville-software-school/bangazon-corp/README.md

 ## The Personal E-Commerce Platform

-Bangazon LLC welcomes you to the team.
+Bangazon Corp welcomes you to the team.
 You've been selected from a deep pool of candidates to help build the next, disruptive online platform.
-Our goal is to become the most personalized, and most powerful commericial platform for individuals all around the globe.
+Our goal is to become the most personalized, and most powerful commercial platform for individuals all around the globe.

 You are needed to make that happen.